zakklepac/zinc/02-Components/README.md

     }
 ```

 Now, this is going to get tricky, so let's step through this.
 You're going to want to attach your controller directly to the element (the `<li>`) when you add it to the DOM.
-Let's say that whenever and however we create that element (*cough*DOMParser*cough*insertAdjacentElement*cough*), we'll just add our controller to it as the element.$controller.
+Let's say that whenever and however we create that element (*cough*DOMParser*cough*insertAdjacentElement*cough*), we'll just add our controller to it as the `element.$controller` and call the function from there.
 That way, you can access the element through `this` in your controller, and make it do whatever you want on a click event.

+(Note: should you use the function expression, or a fat arrow function for this?
+Why?)

 ## 4) Simplifying registerComponent with a config object